dougdavidoff/readmeGenerator/README.md

 [Questions, Contact Info](#questions-and-contact-info)

 ### Project Description
- d
+ 5
 ### Installation
- e
+ 6
 ### Usage
- f
+ 7
 ### Future Development
- g
+ 8
 ### Contributors
- h
+ 9
 ### Tests
- i
+ 10
  ### License
  FastCompany.com says, '[E]xtremely straightforward and open.
 It permits users to do anything with a given project as long as they credit the developer and don’t hold him or her liable for the project’s use.'
 ### Questions and Contact Info
- j
+ 11
- * Link to Github profile for the developer, b: [GitHub](https://github.com/c)
+ * Link to Github profile for the developer, 2: [GitHub](https://github.com/3)
- * Email address for b: d
+ * Email address for 2: 4